 Start cooking the mixture to dissolve the sugar.

-Once the sugar is dissolved and the mixture is warmed up, use a stick blender to blend the ingredients really well.
+Once the sugar is dissolved and the mixture is warmed up, use a stick blender to blend the ingredients very well.
 While this is an optional step, this step is absolutely crucial to make sure your final product is really nice and smooth and creamy with no lumps.

 Keep whisking the mixture while you continue to cook the jam mixture.
 As the jam boils and concentrates, the bubbling will splatter everywhere and it can burn you.
 So make sure to keep stirring the mixture.